Professional Membership of the DTAA

 - being awarded this level of membership is a valuable and substantial professional credential and significant achievement.
 It is only granted after achieving stringent criteria set by the Professional Membership Committee;

-Through the DTAA being a member organization of PACFA, Professional members can also:
+Through the DTAA being a member organisation of PACFA, Professional Members can also:

 - use the letters “PACFA M.A.”
 (Member Association) after their names;

 - use the PACFA logo on their letterhead;